gofireflyio/aiac/README.md

     aiac get terraform for eks -q

-By default, aiac uses the gpt-3.5-turbo chat model, but other models are supported.
+By default, aiac uses the gpt-3.5-turbo chat model, but other models are supported, including gpt-4.
 You can list all supported models:

     aiac list-models